ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Data in the cool access tier can tolerate slightly lower availability, but still requires high durability, retrieval latency, and throughput- characteristics similar to hot data.
 For cool data, a slightly lower availability service-level agreement (SLA) and higher access costs compared to hot data are acceptable trade-offs for lower storage costs.
 - Archive storage stores data offline and offers the lowest storage costs, but also the highest costs to rehydrate and access data.

 ## database and analytics services
-refer to databases in Part 1

-Azure Cognitive Services
-- incorporate mechanisms such as image identification into your applications from APIs without any machine learning expertise.

-Azure Databricks
-- a fast, easy-to-use Apache Spark-based big data analytics service designed for data engineering

-Azure Machine Learning
-- a development platform for coding machine learning
-- to build a predictive analytics model that uses past user behavior data

-Azure Synapse Analytics
-- an Azure analytics service that combines data integration, big data analytics and an enterprise data warehouse (EDW)
-- possible to build a data warehouse that can be used for BI and machine learning by integrating data collection, exploration, preparation, and management.
-- significantly reducing the time it takes to develop your project with an integrated experience that supports the development of **end-to-end** analytics solutions
-- cannot be used for a predictive analytics model

 # Part 3: Describe core solutions and management tools on Azure
 ## best Az IoT service for your apllications